 Hey!
 I am a current leadership & research scholar, focusing on homelessness and democracy.
 Before beginning my degree in Philosophy, Politics, and Economics at Durham University, I volunteered for homelessness organizations, working alongside public and private sector to tackle homelessness and health inequalities.
 Alongside this, I have worked in construction, and have maintained my interest via gardening at university, and my woodwork business KarhuKraft.
 I love all things sport (especially table tennis), nature, and history!
 Feel free to get in touch.

-Hi, I'm Grace, a first-year Geography BSc student at Durham University,
+Hi, I'm Grace, a second-year Geography BSc student at Durham University,

 To me, sustainability is not just about maintaining an ecological balance, but also achieving a social one.
 I want to be a part of the movement to achieve this.

 With that being said, I knew that being part of the Laidlaw Research and Leadership Programme would give me an incredible opportunity to develop my leadership skills.
-Feeding off the passion and enthusiasm that fellow scholars also embrace I'll be able to further my knowledge in a structured and beneficial practice whilst undertaking my research project.
+Feeding off the passion and enthusiasm that fellow scholars also embrace I'll be able to further my knowledge in a structured and beneficial practice, with firsthand experience as part of my LiA.

 Please feel free to reach out, I would love to chat!

-I am passionate about creating an inclusive sense of belonging for students, student leadership development, harm reduction, and helping students identify their version of success.
-I have worked in higher education for the last six years in a variety of functional areas including identity-based advocacy, orientation, transition and retention, fraternity and sorority life, and leadership development.
+I am passionate about creating an inclusive sense of belonging for students, leadership development, harm reduction, and helping students identify their version of success.
+I have worked in higher education for the last eight years in different functional areas, including identity-based advocacy, orientation, transition and retention, fraternity and sorority life, and leadership development.
 I have a B.A. from Willamette University in American Ethnic Studies and History and a M.S. in Educational Administration with an emphasis in Student Affairs Administration in Higher Education from Texas A&M University (Gig 'em!).

-I like to spend my free time fly-fishing, hiking, watching anything in the Star Wars universe, reading, browsing record stores, going to concerts, and finding the best cappuccino in NE England!
+I spend my free time fly-fishing, hiking, watching anything in the Star Wars universe, reading, browsing record stores, going to concerts, and searching for the best flat white in NE England!

 I am an undergraduate Physics student at Durham University and I am very passionate about developing and progressing sustainable energy solutions.
 I believe we can tackle the global energy crisis through focused research, adequate funding and widespread education on the need for a systemic change.